stylight/python-wordpress-json/README.rst

   - Click on "Upload Plugin", Choose File, and select the file you downloaded at step 1 (master.zip)
   - Click on Install Now
   - Activate the plugin on the next screen.

+3. Change permalink configuration to 'Post name' in Permalink Settings.

 Usage
 ------------